6 effective ways to say thank you to customers

 - How can I say thank you to customers with Uber Eats?

 You can show your customers that you appreciate them in numerous ways through Uber Eats.
-Among them: launch a loyalty program to incentivize and reward repeat business, and use the review responses feature to create a more personal line of communication and send special offers.
+Among them: use the review responses feature to create a more personal line of communication and send special offers.

 Grow your sales